tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 -->

-$\Rightarrow$ _Scala 3_ as the perfect fit to implement AC abstractions and model in a strongly typed internal DSL.
+$\Rightarrow$ _Scala 3_ is perfectly suited for implementing AC abstractions and models in a strongly typed internal DSL.

 ---